Ghoster738/Future-Cop-MIT-Assets/COBJ/FORMAT.md

   uint8_t one; // Always one.
   uint8_t unknown_bitfield; // Unknown bitfield.
 It must have bit 0x01 present for it to be correctly to be interpreted.

   uint16_t frame_duration; // The duration of a single frame.
-Multiple it by UNITS_TO_SECONDS or 0.001652018 to get a single frame time. uint16_t zero_1; // Always zero.
+Multiply it by UNITS_TO_SECONDS or 0.001652018 to get the frame time of a single frame. uint16_t zero_1; // Always zero.

   uint32_t uv_data_offset; // The offset from the last face_override_info_3dta entry in bytes.